tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ---

 ####  Clean Architecture WebAPI Generator Template.tt
-This template will generate open a dialog box, select ASP.NET Core WebAPI project and will create a project named **WebAPI**
+This template will generate open a dialog box, select ASP.NET Core WebAPI project and it will create a project named **WebAPI**
 ##### WebAPI Project:

 Controller Folder:
-Will contain generated controller for each entities defined in Domain project
+Contains generated controller for each entities defined in Domain project

 Extensions Folder:
-Will contain extension for adding ServiceManager dependency, RepositoryManger dependency, AddplicationDBcontext dependency and Extension method to add BasicAuthMiddleware to the HTTP request pipeline
+Contains extension for adding ServiceManager dependency, RepositoryManger dependency, AddplicationDBcontext dependency and Extension method to add BasicAuthMiddleware to the HTTP request pipeline
 Modify AddPersistenceExtension class in this folder to refer to correct connection string

 MiddleWare Folder:
 Contains implementation for BasicAuthMiddleware and ExceptionHandlingMiddleware

 Appsetting.json:
-Contains configuration for serilog logging, connection string and basic authentication details
+Contains configuration for Serilog logging, connection string and basic authentication details

 Appsetting Folder:
 Contains classes structure to read from appsettings.json file